 Text recycling—the reuse of one’s own textual materials from one document in a new document—is a common but hotly debated and unsettled practice in many academic disciplines, especially in the context of peer-reviewed journal articles.
 Although several analytic systems have been used to determine replication of text—for example, for purposes of identifying plagiarism—they do not offer an optimal way to compare documents to determine the nature and extent of text recycling in order to study and theorize this as a practice in different disciplines.
 In this article, we first describe text recycling as a common phenomenon in academic publishing, then explore the challenges associated with trying to study the nature and extent of text recycling within STEM disciplines.
 We then describe in detail the complex processes we used to create a system for identifying text recycling across large corpora of texts, and the methods used to refine and test the system.

 Ian Anson, Cary Moskovitz & Chris Anson.
 Text recycling in STEM: A text-analytic study of recent NSF-sponsored research reports .
 (In progress)

 David Hansen & Cary Moskovitz.
-Text recycling in scientific research reports: When is it “fair use”?
-(In progress)
+Text recycling in scientific research reports: An analysis of U.S. copyright law (In progress)

 Cary Moskovitz & Susanne Hall.
 Expert and Novice Researchers Views on Text Recycling: A Survey-Based Study (In progress)